-This webpage contains information regarding the master course on Radio Astronomy at Leiden University for the year 2016-2017.
-This page is subject to change during the course.
+This webpage contains information regarding the master course on Radio Astronomy at Leiden University for 2018.
+This page will be updated during the course.

 Radio astronomy has a special place in modern astrophysics.
 It yields an unobscured view of the structure of our own Milky Way and other galaxies.
 It shows us a very diverse range of both thermal and non-thermal phenomena and objects.
 It maps out dust and molecules forming stars and planets in dark clouds.
 It uniquely probes magnetic fields across interstellar and intergalactic space.
 It reveals the distribution of dark matter in galaxies via observations of neutral hydrogen, the most abundant element in the Universe.
 Finally, it provides the only way to study the very earliest epochs of the Universe, by measurements of the cosmic microwave background and by studying the large-scale distribution of neutral hydrogen during the so-called dark ages and the epoch of reionisation, when stars began to shine for the first time, and active galaxies were forming.

 This course provides an introduction to the tools, techniques, and science of radio astronomy.
 The discussion includes: fundamentals and some history of measuring cosmic radio signals, the basic properties of antennas and receivers, practical aspects of radio interferometry (incl. calibration and imaging techniques from ALMA to VLBI to LOFAR), overview of existing facilities and next generation radio telescopes (e.g. SKA).
 Specific science topics include molecular radiation and masers, sub-mm galaxies at high-z, pulsars, the early Universe.